i-look-like-tintin/DCAC-Reader-For-Linux/README.md

 ## Security Notes

-- Never share your DCAC PIN with anyone
+- Never share your CAC PIN with anyone
 - Keep your CAC reader drivers updated
 - Use socket activation on personal devices to minimize exposure
 - Remove the PKCS#11 module from browsers when not needed for extended periods